K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ```
 ※Because the latest build packs do not support Ruby 1.9.3, deploy using Ruby-buildpack 1.3.1 version.
 Exclude the –b option if you are using a base build pack supported by an open platform

 ※If the application deployment procedure is performed on a Windows machine (if cf cli is installed and used on a Windows machine), the application may not start ('cf start') correctly.
-In this case, convert the three files bundle, rake, and rails in the bin folder to Unix and proceed from 'cf push'.
+In this case, convert the three files bundle, rake, and Rails in the bin folder to Unix and proceed from 'cf push'.
 The file conversion procedure follows:

 1. Open a windows command window and navigate to the Applications folder.